-Services PMI in India averaged 51.38 points from 2012 until 2020, reaching an all time high of 57.50 points in January of 2013 and a record low of 44.60 points in September of 2013.
+Services PMI in India averaged 50.68 points from 2012 until 2022, reaching an all time high of 58.90 points in May of 2022 and a record low of 5.40 points in April of 2020.
 This page provides the latest reported value for - India Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 India Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Services PMI in India is expected to be 51.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in India to stand at 51.90 in 12 months time.
-In the long-term, the India Services PMI is projected to trend around 52.60 points in 2021 and 50.80 points in 2022, according to our econometric models.
+Services PMI in India is expected to be 56.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India Services PMI is projected to trend around 51.20 points in 2023, according to our econometric models.